dldbwns23/dldbwns23.github.io/_posts/2025-10-03-IPCC-AR6-WGI-Chapter11.md

 ---

-# n.
-Box
+# 6. Box
-## n.1 Box | Thermodynamic and Dynamic Changes in Extreme Across Scales
+## 6.1 Box | Thermodynamic and Dynamic Changes in Extreme Across Scales
 A key concept for understanding how extremes are changing is the distinction between thermodynamic and dynamic processes.

 >Changes in weather and climate extremes are determined by local exchanges in heat, moisture, and other related quantities (**thermodynamic changes**) and those associated with atmospheric and oceanic motions (**dynamic changes**).
 While thermodynamic and dynamic processes are interconnected, considering them separately helps to disentangle the roles of different processes contributing to changes in climate extremes.